giellalt/lang-krl/krl.md

 ---

-# src-fst-morphology-stems-verbs.lexc.md
+## src-fst-morphology-stems-verbs.lexc.md

-# Documenting the Karelian Verb lexicon.
+## Documenting the Viena Karelian Verb lexicon.

 The verb lexicon contains two groups of continuation lexica One, with names like VERB_KUUL/UO (in capital letters and indicating stem)